GoogleDistributedCloud/GDCBareMetal/README.md

 - start with gdc software only for bare metal - bmctl based - https://docs.cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/try/admin-user-gce-vms

-This GDC software-only for BM looks to be a rebrand of Anthos where on prem CPUs are billed back to the GCP Project. see 2022 post in https://cloud.google.com/blog/topics/anthos/anthos-on-prem-and-bare-metal-are-now-gdc-virtual
+This GDC software-only for BM looks to be a rebrand of Anthos (Anthos clusters on-prem or bare metal) where on prem CPUs are billed back to the GCP Project. see 2022 post in https://cloud.google.com/blog/topics/anthos/anthos-on-prem-and-bare-metal-are-now-gdc-virtual

 #### Anthos BMCTL install